Office of Testing Services- Statesboro

 Photo Identification Requirements

 You must upload a photo of yourself when you register for the exam.
-ACT has also updated the photo identification requirements to use for admission to the exam.
+ACT has also updated the photo identification requirements for admission to the exam.
 See ACT ID Requirements.
-Remember if you do not have a photo identification, you can obtain a form from your high school principal or school counselor.
+Remember, if you do not have a photo identification, you can obtain a form from your high school principal or school counselor.

-All Date Changes & Center Changes must change your date or location through your ACT Student Account prior to the testing date.
+All Date Changes & Center Changes must take place through your ACT Student Account prior to the testing date.
 We can no longer accept admissions tickets with other center locations or testing dates.

 Test Preparation

 Review for the ACT using the resources on the ACT website.
-For additional ACT preparations, click here and click on Test Prep Resources.
+For additional ACT preparations, check out our Test Prep Resources.

 Testing Dates

-The test is administered at Georgia Southern on the national testing dates with the reporting time of 8:00 am for deadlines see the ACT Testing Dates.
+The test is administered at Georgia Southern on the national testing dates, with the reporting time of 8 AM for deadlines, see the ACT Testing Dates.

 Test Format

 The ACT Assessment® is designed to assess high school students’ general educational development and their ability to complete college-level work.
-It consists of multiple-choice tests in English, Mathematics, Reading, and Science Reasoning.
+It consists of multiple-choice tests in English, Mathematics, and Reading, with an optional Science and Writing section.
 Virtually all U.S. colleges and universities accept ACT results.
 The ACT Assessment offers a comprehensive way for high school students to demonstrate to the colleges and universities of their choice that they can become successful college students.

 Picture identification required for all tests.
-Please make sure you bring an acceptable ID.
+Please make sure you bring an acceptable ID; no digital IDs are accepted

 Acceptable IDs: a valid state driver’s license, student ID, or passport.
 (Not accepted: check cashing cards, picture credit cards, Sam’s cards, etc.)